shanukumar7543/Pet-Adoption-Project-new-Architecture/README.md

 # 🐾 Pet Adoption System

 A comprehensive, production-ready full-stack web application for managing pet adoptions.
-Built with modern technologies and following MVC architecture patterns.
+Built with modern technologies and following following a **Layered Architecture Pattern** with Repository and Service layers..

 ## 📋 Overview